2011 New Zealand snowstorms: 25 July 2011

 Snowfall in the Christchurch suburb of Woolston.

 On 25 July 2011, New Zealand was gripped by its coldest winter snap in fifteen years.
 The lowest temperature set during the month was -10.2 C at Manapouri (in the southwest corner of the South Island) on 26 July, which was a new record for the town.
 Christchurch Airport recorded its second-coldest day on 25 July.
 The severe winter storm was well predicted, with forecasters warning of the potential of heavy snow down to sea level in the south and east of the South Island and to low levels in the North Island.
 This snowstorm was especially threatening as it was the school holidays, and many people were travelling.

 Up to 30 cm of snow was recorded in parts of Christchurch, the heaviest recorded there in sixteen years.
 The snowfalls also flattened sand dunes in Brighton and completely coated nearby Sumner Beach.
 1,700 homes within the Christchurch metropolitan area were without power.
 The city's bus service was also shut down for almost two days.
 Various highways were closed, including parts of State Highway 1 between Invercargill and Dunedin and State Highway 94, the road from Te Anau into Milford Sound.
 The storms lasted for roughly three days, before subsiding and returning early in the following month.

+The snow in Christchurch led to the temporary closure of the city's airport.
+The Central City Red Zone was also closed to workers demolishing buildings affected by the February 2011 Christchurch earthquake.